 The recently proposed MOGE(S) for classification of cardiomyopathies was proposed, but its clinical use has not been described.
-Nosology system embodies all of these characteristics, and describes the
+Nosology nosology, currently remains unproven as a fully practical solution.
+This recent propose for classification attempt to harmonize these competing systems named the MOGE(S) system, based on descriptive logical

 - 1. Morphofunctional phenotype (M),

 - 2. Organ(s) involvement (O)

 - 3. Genetic inheritance pattern (G)

-- 4. Etiological annotation (E) including genetic defect or underlying disease/substrate, and
+- 4 Etiological annotation (E) including genetic defect or underlying disease/substrate, and

-- 5. Status: Functional status (S) of the disease using both the ACC/AHA stage and NYHA functional class.
+- N Status: Functional status (S) of the disease using both the ACC/AHA stage and NYHA functional class

-The proposed nomenclature is supported by a web-assisted application and assists in the description of cardiomyopathy in symptomatic or asymptomatic patients and family members in the context of genetic testing.
-It is expected that such a nomenclature would help group cardiomyopathies on their etiological basis, describe complex genetics, and create collaborative registries.
+The proposed nomenclature is supported by a web-assisted application and assists in the description of cardiomyopathy in symptomatic or group cardiomyopathies on their etiological basis, describe complex genetics, and create collaborative registries asymptomatic patients and family members in the context of genetic testing.
+It is expected that such a nomenclature would help